 They announced their best ever GCSE results this summer with over 60 % of grades being the new 9 – 7 and at A-Level nearly 75% of grades were A*- B. And this is from a school that prides itself on placing as much emphasis on personal growth and extra-curricular activities as it does academic studies.

 The school is set in a rural 75 acres, with sweeping views, and beautiful grounds that somehow manage to fit in so many buildings and facilities while still feeling compact and cosy.

 In the grounds there’s the usual tennis, netball courts, pitches for athletics and cricket (so popular with girls now – no one plays rounders any more), as well as a cross-country track, fitness/gym and dance studio.
-There’s an indoor 20m swimming pool – okay so not Olympic size – but big enough to train a Y6 pupil to win gold at the IAPS Swimming Gala (above).
+The existing swimming pool is being replaced and a brand new one is scheduled to open in 2022/2023.

 The school has recently undergone an ambitious Sports development project and there’s evidence of this everywhere.
 From the new Sports Hall, (above) to the All-Weather astroturf pitch (below).
 And I’ve heard word of a fair flock of Sports Scholars joining in the last couple of years.